ignition-devs/incendium/stubs/README.md

 ## Installation and usage

 To use incendium-stubs, you may install it with `pip`.
-It requires Python To use incendium-stubs, you may install it with `pip`.
 It requires Python 3.9 - 3.12.

 ```sh